Duugu/Sku/index.md

 # Release notes
 -------------------------------------------------------------------------------------------------------
+## Changes in Sku r34.8
+- The newbie tutorials are ready. :) Right now there are tutorials for:
+	- Human: Warriors, Paladins, Rogues, Priests, Mages, and Warlocks
+	- Night Elf: Hunters, and Druids.

+	Other race / class combos may follow.<br>
+	The tutorials are for absolute beginners, with literally zero knowledge on the game, the addon, or mmo games in general.<br>
+	New players will get an audio hint that there are tutorials and how to start them on the very first login with their first character. <br>
+	Each tutorial will take between 1.5 and 2.5 hours if time to be completed (depending on the players speed).<br>
+	All tutorials need to be tested in English and German.
+So, if you would like to help, and test a tutorial, you just need to create a new character using one of the available race / class combos listed above.
+Then login and follow the instructions.<br>
+	Any feedback is appreciated.
+If you really would like to help with building more tutorials or building your own tutorials, please let me know.

 ## Changes in Sku r34.7
 - Fixed a bug with the Sku target markers.
 Shoud now assign different colors if Mob > Options > Auto set private Sku raid targets on in combat targets without a raid target is set to On. :)
 - Sku target markers won't be removed from dead mobs anymore.
 Instead all Sku target markers are removed if combat ends.